Clygro/supm/CONTRIBUTING.md

    (or another editor which respects a vim modeline), there is a modeline to set indentation settings for you.
 If you are not, you should be using the following settings:
-    - Indent lines with 2 spaces (not tabs)
+    - Indent lines with tabs (current code will be converted to tabs)
     - A line should be no longer than 80 characters unless absolutely necessary
 2. Add a function for the package manager.
 These should be kept in the same order as the conditionals at the end of the file.